Largest Inscribed Rectangles in Geometric Convex Sets: Approximation Algorithms

 For the main path following scheme to work, we need to start from an initial point sufficiently close to the central path $\mathcal{P}$.
 We can first move from $x^{ul}_{init} \in \interior G$ to the beginning of the central path, i.e., the analytic center $x^{ul}_{ac} \in \mathcal{P}$, and from there, we can follow $\mathcal{P}$ to converge to the optimal solution.
 It is proven that, with tolerance $\kappa$, we can converge to the analytic center $x^{ul}_{ac}$ starting from the strictly feasible solution $x^{ul}_{init}$ in

 Newton iterations, where $\mathcal{O}(1)$ are constant factors depending solely on the path tolerance $\kappa$ and the penalty rate used in this initial centering step \cite{nemirovski2004lecture}.
 The tolerance (accuracy) in this step does not need to be very small.
 Also, note that $0\leq \pi_{x^{ul}_{ac}} (x^{ul}_{init}) < 1$, since $x^{ul}_{init} \in \interior G$.
 The smaller it is the better our initial solution $x^{ul}_{init}$, i.e., further away from the boundary and closer to the analytic center.
 Due to the construction of $x^{ul}_{init}$, we expect the ratio $\frac{1}{1-\pi_{x^{ul}_{ac}} (x^{ul}_{init})}>1$ to be fairly small for all instances of the problem.
-Since it still depends on the unknown point $x^{ul}_{ac}$, we can bound with a \emph{symmetry measure} proposed by Minkowski \cite{minkowski1911allegemeine}.
-The Minkowski symmetry measure of a convex set $G$ with respect to $x\in G$ is defined as
+Since $N^{(0)}$ still depends on the unknown point $x^{ul}_{ac}$, we can bound it from above using a \emph{symmetry measure} proposed by Minkowski \cite{minkowski1911allegemeine}. \begin{Def} The Minkowski symmetry measure of a convex set $G$ with respect to $x\in G$ is defined as